x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 This scenario provides per-protocol health checking while not requiring complex load-balancing logic.
 The load balancer uses Layer 4 and is not configured to maintain session affinity.
 The load balancer configuration checks the health of the destination Mailbox servers in the load balancing pool.
 In this setting, the health probes are configured to target the health of each virtual directory, as each virtual directory has a unique namespace.
 Because it's configured for Layer 4, the load balancer doesn't know the URL is being accessed, yet the result is as if it does know.
 Since health is per-protocol, if the health probe fails, only the affected client protocol is directed to another server.

-## Load balancing and managed availability in Exchange 2016
+## Load balancing and managed availability in Exchange Server

 Monitoring the available servers and services is key to high availability networks.
 Since some load balancing solutions have no knowledge of the target URL or the content of the request, this can introduce complexities for Exchange health probes.

-Exchange 2016 includes a built-in monitoring solution, known as Managed Availability.
+Exchange 2016 and Exchange 2019 include a built-in monitoring solution, known as Managed Availability.
 Managed availability, also known as Active Monitoring or Local Active Monitoring, is the integration of built-in monitoring and recovery actions with the Exchange high availability platform.

 Managed Availability includes an offline responder.
 When the offline responder is invoked, the affected protocol (or server) is removed from service.